Nursing Workplace Culture: Change Begins With You

 Subcultures are also permeable.
 Let’s say that bullying and incivility between nurses are silently tolerated on a particular unit.
 Certain nurses are bullied or harassed regularly, and other nurses appear to be immune to the bullying, play a complicit role, or they themselves are also bullies.
 When the aides observe the nurses sniping at each other, this behavior trickles into the team of aides and their internal power dynamic -- bullying than “infects” the aide team and undermines the overall culture.
 In this case, incivility becomes the norm.

 If your workplace is negative and discouraging, the first thing you have to realize is that it probably won’t change without you taking action.
 Aside from the hiring of a progressive, forward-thinking nurse leader, changes in culture often begin from the ground up -- and that means you.

-If you’re a charge nurse and you notice that morning report is tense and uncomfortable, you can choose to alter the culture of that meeting by initiating a few minutes of personal sharing.
+If you’re a charge nurse and you notice that the morning report is tense and uncomfortable, you can choose to alter the culture of that meeting by initiating a few minutes of personal sharing.

 Maybe knowing that your colleague’s brother-in-law just died or your other coworker’s dog was hit by a car would help you feel compassion towards them in the course of the shift.

 As a CNO or DON, you can shape organizational culture as you lead by example.
 Your style of communication stimulates others to copy your behavior.